chiro999/pokemonsimulator_gen3ubers/README.md

 # No mega evolution or Z-moves

-# No Terrastalize or Dynamx
+# No Terrastalize or Dynamax